 CBK often stands out as one of the first open, and one of the last to close.
 That complimented with a steady stream of customers all day long, particularly those looking to quench their thirst through the afternoons on any of the 60 quality New Zealand craft beers on offer.
 Getting amongst half a dozen of these and you’ll certainly be a little slow in the morning.
 CBK also offers a wide variety of New Zealand wines and all sorts of other liquids I have never tried in my life.

 Once selecting your drink, then comes the next challenge of selecting your meal.
 The menu is rather wide it could be said, and certainly offers a good variety for all tastes.
 On settling for the Chicken, Bacon & Basil Pesto Burger (My choices hardly scream adventure), I’m meet with a well sized portion of chips and a burger that has my eyes grow increasingly wider.
 And to talk you through each bite, well, like I said, I’m no food critic but it tastes bloody good.
 As proof of this, this wasn’t my first Chicken, Bacon & Pesto Burger from CBK.

 And while I think back to the many occasions over summer dining at CBK, I can also reminisce on tucking into the Salt & Pepper Calamari, the Pure Craft Burger (with Fried Egg), the Good George Fish & Chips and the Chicken & Bacon Fettucine.
 I can quite confidently say, I’ve never left hungry, just a little more well-rounded.

-To sum up CBK, think an unmatched selection of craft beers, a wide but simple food menu, a busy atmosphere from breakfast through to closing and a hit or miss service.
+To sum up CBK, think an unmatched selection of craft beers, a wide but simple food menu, a busy atmosphere from breakfast through to closing.